Skip to Main Content

 There are specific medical marijuana allowances in Michigan if you have a legitimate medicinal need for the substance.
 That said, there are all sorts of pitfalls with the current law, and it is being challenged every day.
 More specifically, the law is being abused, and many people are taking advantage of it.

-Because of these laws’ ever-changing nature, it is critical to inform and defend yourself as soon as possible if you have been charged.
-With over a half-century of practice, our lawyers are ready to help you do precisely that.
+Because of these laws' ever-changing nature, it is critical to inform and defend yourself as soon as possible if you have been charged.
+You need an experienced Michigan marijuana lawyer who understands how to protect your rights.
+With over 50 years of combined criminal defense experience, our cannabis defense attorneys in Farmington Hills and Metro Detroit are ready to fight for you.

 Just Because Medical and Recreational Marijuana is Legal Does Not Mean There are No Legal Pitfalls